Conjugate stem-changing (g > j) verbs: -ger and -gir verbs in the present tense in Spanish (El Presente)

 Have a look and listen to these examples:

-For more verbs that follow this pattern see Verb list: -ger/-gir stem-changing verbs (g > j).
+For more verbs that follow this pattern see List of Spanish -ger/-gir stem-changing verbs (g > j).